fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Mention in hadith

 Muhammad reportedly said in a hadith authenticated by Muhammad ibn Isa at-Tirmidhi: "Very soon will people beat the flanks of camels in search of knowledge, and they shall find no-one more knowledgeable than the knowledgeable scholar of Madina."
 Qadi Ayyad, Al-Dhahabi and others relate from Sufyan ibn Uyaynah, ‘Abd ar-Razzaq as-San‘ani, Ibn Mahdi, Yahya ibn Ma'in, Dhu’ayb ibn Imama, Ibn al-Madini, and others that they considered that scholar to be Malik ibn Anas.

+### Mysticism

+On the basis of several early traditions, it is evident that Malik held the early Sufis and their practices in high regard.
+It is related, moreover, that Malik was a strong proponent of combining the "inward science" ('ilm al-bātin) of mystical knowledge with the "outward science" of jurisprudence.
+For example, the famous twelfth-century Maliki jurist and judge Qadi Iyad, later venerated as a saint throughout the Iberian Peninsula, narrated a tradition in which a man asked Malik "about something in the inward science," to which Malik replied: "Truly none knows the inward science except those who know the outward science!
+When he knows the outward science and puts it into practice, God shall open for him the inward science - and that will not take place except by the opening of his heart and its enlightenment."
+In other similar traditions, it is related that Malik said: "He who practices Sufism (tasawwuf) without learning Sacred Law corrupts his faith (tazandaqa), while he who learns Sacred Law without practicing Sufism corrupts himself (tafassaqa).
+Only he who combines the two proves true (tahaqqaqa)."

+### Sunnah of Muhammad
+Malik considered following the sunnah of Muhammad to be of capital importance for every Muslim.
+It is reported that he said: "The sunnah is Noah's Ark.
+Whoever boards it is saved, and whoever remains away from it perishes."

+### "I do not know"
+Malik is famous for declaring: "The shield of the 'alim is: 'I do not know.'
+If he neglects it, he will receive a mortal blow."
+Elsewhere, a certain Khālid ibn Khidāsh related: "I travelled all the way from Iraq to see Mālik about forty questions.
+He did not answer me except on five.
+Then he said: ʿIbn ʿIjlān used to say: If the 'alim bypasses 'I do not know,' he will receive a mortal blow."
+Likewise, al-Haytham ibn Jamīl said: "I saw Mālik ibn Anas being asked forty-eight questions, and he replied to thirty-two of them: 'I do not know.'"
+Later on, Malik's disciple, Ibn Wahb, related: "I heard ʿAbd Allāh ibn Yazīd ibn Hurmuz say: 'The 'ulema must instill in those who sit with him the phrase 'I do not know' until it becomes a foundational principle (asl) before them and they seek refuge in it from danger."

 </details>